bazzooka/pull-down-2-refresh/README.md

 I loved the effect so I decided to POC it in my lost / hobbie time.

 Here's the result.
 Not perfect but doable with SVG animation.

+## Installation
+Install the dependencies with :
+> npm install

+Compile ES6 sources with
+> npm browserify